Updated: 16 February 2021

-The Coronavirus Business Interruption Loan Scheme (CBILS) was set to end on the 30th September.
-However, the Government has now announced that the scheme will be extended, which is great news for small businesses that have yet to take advantage of the scheme.
-Here, we take a look at what you need to know about the CBILS extension.
+The Coronavirus Business Interruption Loan Scheme (CBILS) was set to end on 31st January 2021.
+However, the Chancellor has, once again, provided a further extension to the scheme.
+Here, we take a look at what you need to know about the most recent CBILS extension.

-In addition to the deadline for applications being extended, providers of CBILS loans will have the option to extend their loan terms up to a maximum of 10 years.
+During the Chancellor’s announcement on 24th September, providers of CBILS loans were given the option to extend their loan terms up to a maximum of 10 years.
 Otherwise, businesses that apply for the scheme will still receive all the other benefits as those that applied before.
-For Funding Circle CBILS loans specifically, these include:
+For Funding Circle CBILS loans, these include:

 The eligibility criteria hasn’t changed either.
 The following criteria still applies for CBILS loans from Funding Circle: